+If the "PDUSetHandling" feature is supported, the NF service consumer may provide PDU Set handling related data, i.e., PDU Set QoS related information and/or Protocol Description related information.

-If the "PDUSetHandling" feature is supported, to indicate the PDU Set QoS related information for the PDU Set, the NF service consumer may include in the "pduSetQos" attribute included in a media component entry of the "medComponents" attribute;
+To indicate the PDU Set QoS related information for the PDU Set of a service data flow, the NF service consumer may include the "pduSetQosDl" and/or "pduSetQosUl" attribute(s) within a media component entry of the "medComponents" attribute.
+Within the "PduSetQosPara" data type, the NF service consumer may include: